Open-Sourcing and Magic

 Ample proof of this is available on YouTube and television wherein spoil-sports not only unravel the trick but also go to the extent of taking all the credit for it.

-So what about the magician who invented the trick in the first place?
+So what about the magicians who invented the trick in the first place?

-Isn’t he justified in feeling indignant about his trick being stolen from him and broadcast the world over without as much as his permission or any acknowledgement to his talent?
+Are they not justified in feeling indignant about their tricks being stolen from them and broadcast the world over without so much as their permission or any acknowledgement of their talents?

-Apart from the copyright issue, there is of course the issue of having one trick less in the bag because subsequent to having been disclosed the trick will have lost its charm and hence can never be enacted again.
+Apart from the copyright issue, there is of course the issue of having one less trick available for future use because subsequent to having been disclosed the trick will have lost its charm and hence can never be enacted again.

 Owing to these factors, magic as a field has always remained shrouded in secrecy which many magicians feel is responsible for its retarded and stunted growth.

-He is also strongly in favor of the theory that when an illusion has been successfully staged, credit for its creation should be shared by all parties concerned, including the magician.
+According to him, magic is currently a totally closed field which can only benefit from opening up to allow other disciplines to contribute towards the designing of miracles.
+He is also strongly in favour of the theory that when an illusion has been successfully staged, credit for its creation should be shared by all parties concerned, including the magician.

 Another magician who supports this view is Kieron Kirkland who is currently practicing his art in Britain.

-But so far these are the only protagonists who have expressed favor for open-sourcing in magic and they do not even constitute the tip of an iceberg.
+But so far these are the only protagonists who have expressed favour for open-sourcing in magic and they do not even constitute the tip of an iceberg.